tangsanli5201/DeepPCB/README.md

  </div>

 #### Notice
-This work is contributed by paper **_An Efficient and Acurrate Detector for Online PCB Defect Detection_**.
+This work is contributed by the paper **_An Efficient and Acurrate Detector for Online PCB Defect Detection_**.